Actively looking for opportunities in Big Data Analytics and Systems Engineering

 Educational Institution; 5001-10,000 employees; Higher Education industry

-• Utilize machine learning tools including principal component analysis, and regression on astronomical data.
+- Utilize machine learning tools including principal component analysis to combine data of different

 or member of an N-person team.

 - Conduct real-time performance analysis, test, and trouble shooting of astrophysical observations.

 - Prepare materials and reports for project reviews.

 September 2007 – October 2011 (4 years 2 months) Leiden University, The Netherlands